shmercer/writeAlizer/README.md

 ### Prerequisites
 writeAlizer accepts the following output files as inputs:
- 1. ReaderBench: writeAlizer supports output files generated from the standalone version of ReaderBench that is described [here](https://git.readerbench.com/ReaderBench/ReaderBench/-/wikis/how-to/How%20to%20install%20and%20run%20readerbench) [https://git.readerbench.com/ReaderBench/ReaderBench/-/wikis/how-to/How%20to%20install%20and%20run%20readerbench](https://git.readerbench.com/ReaderBench/ReaderBench/-/wikis/how-to/How%20to%20install%20and%20run%20readerbench)
+ 1. ReaderBench: writeAlizer supports output files generated from the standalone version of ReaderBench that is described [here](https://git.readerbench.com/ReaderBench/ReaderBench/-/wikis/how-to/How%20to%20install%20and%20run%20readerbench) and can be downloaded from [here](http://readerbench.com/deployment).
+Although ReaderBench output files are comma separated (.csv), writeAlizer needs the output file to be saved in Excel format (.xlsx)

 ### Installing